carloberzuini/BMR/README.md

 No external data are provided.

 The file SweaveDocument contains a basic Sweave template.
 The document contains both LaTeX text sections and chunks of R code, interweaved with one another.
-This will generate a PDF file that includes narrative and analysis, graphics, code, and the results of computations.
+Running this from within Rstudio will generate a PDF file that includes narrative and analysis, graphics, code, and the results of computations.
 You can use the document as a basis for developing more elaborate analyses, by altering both the LaTeX narrative and the R code.
 Currently, the document contains two functions R that perform an essential role in the implementation of a Mendelian Randomisation analysis, and an illustrative implementation of an analysis where a dataset is simulated from a basic